'I was so shocked': Cori 'Coco' Gauff says of her win against childhood idol Venus Williams

 "I was just telling myself to go for my shots, like it’s either now or never.
 I always believe in myself even when the score line doesn’t say so," Gauff said.
 "I really fought my way through that match, I mean Polona was playing amazing, and I was just staying in there."

-Her Wimbledon run grabbed the attention of celebrities like Jaden Smith, Tina Knowles, Snoop Dogg, who took to tweeting at her.
-Gauff said of her fans, "each and every one has been special," but she is especially enamored with one, — former first lady Michelle Obama.
+Her Wimbledon run grabbed the attention of celebrities such as Jaden Smith, Tina Knowles and Snoop Dogg, who took to tweeting at her.
+Gauff said of her fans, "each and everyone has been special," but she is especially enamored with one — former first lady Michelle Obama.

 "I looked up to her so long, having her in the White House, and seeing a black woman in the White House was definitely special to me as a little girl," Gauff said.